 - (1) Property tax assessment ratios for Class 1, 2, and 6 were frozen at their 1987 levels of 30%, 30%, and 15% respectively for tax years 1988 and 1989. - (2) State 1988 Property Tax rate for educational purposes was raised from \$.38 to \$.47 per \$100 of assessed valuation and continued at zero for general purposes.
-(RTYBFA December 31, 1987) - (3) Included Salt River Project property in the basic state aid calculation, thereby reducing state aid to school districts where SRP property is located.
-(E July 1, 1988) - (4) Limited the homeowner's rebate to a maximum of \$500.
+(Retroactive to Taxable Years Beginning From and After December 31, 1987) - (3) Included Salt River Project property in the basic state aid calculation, thereby reducing state aid to school districts where SRP property is located.
+(Effective July 1, 1988) - (4) Limited the homeowner's rebate to a maximum of \$500.
 Any reduction in excess of \$500 from reducing the Property Tax rate by a school district will be deducted from the amount of additional state aid for education.
-(RTYBFA December 31, 1987) - (5) Imposed a Property Tax on unorganized school districts.
+(Retroactive to Taxable Years Beginning From and After December 31, 1987) - (5) Imposed a Property Tax on unorganized school districts.
 The qualifying tax rate imposed on residential property was phased-in starting with \$.50 per \$100 of assessed valuation in 1988 and raised at \$.50 increments each year until 1997 when it will equal \$4.72.
-(RTYBFA December 31, 1987)
+(Retroactive to Taxable Years Beginning From and After December 31, 1987)

 Laws 1988, Chapter 330 established a tax court division within the Maricopa County Superior Court.
 Also provided small claims procedures for cases involving a tax amount of less than \$5,000 or owner-occupied residential property tax valuations not exceeding \$100,000.
-(E - September 30, 1988)
+(Effective September 30, 1988)

 Laws 1988, Chapter 344 exempted from Property Tax the property of non-profit volunteer Fire Departments if used exclusively for fire suppression and prevention.
-(E - September 30, 1988)
+(Effective September 30, 1988)

 Laws 1989, Chapter 11 made adjustments and changes to the Property Tax Oversight Commission (PTOC).
 Among other changes, it established an October 1 deadline for political subdivisions to request an appeal hearing.
-(E - September 15, 1989)
+(Effective September 15, 1989)

 Laws 1989, Chapter 33 established a new method for computing the full cash value of certain pipeline properties.
-(RFA - December 31, 1988)
+(Retroactive From and After December 31, 1988)

 Laws 1989, Chapter 61 provided a new framework for defining agricultural land for property taxation purposes based on such factors as historical primary usage, reasonable expectations of operating profits, and the operation and management of the parcels.
-(E - September 15, 1989)
+(Effective September 15, 1989)

 Laws 1989, Chapter 64 included Class 4 (agricultural and vacant land) personal property into the current formula to calculate Class 7 (flight property, railroads and private cars) assessment ratios.
-(E - September 15, 1989)
+(Effective September 15, 1989)

 Laws 1989, Chapter 111 clarified the eligibility of owner-occupants of a cooperative apartment corporation for the homeowner's rebate.
 The formula assures that only owner-occupants receive the rebate which is limited to \$500 for each owner-occupied housing unit.
-(RTYBFA - December 31, 1987)
+(Retroactive to Taxable Years Beginning From and After December 31, 1987)